Azure/PSRule.Rules.Azure/docs/expanding-source-files.md

 - The `environment()` template function always returns values for Azure public cloud.
 - References to Key Vault secrets are not expanded.
   A placeholder value is used instead.
+- The `reference()` function will return objects for resources within the same template.
+  For resources that are not in the same template, a placeholder value is used instead.
 - Multi-line strings are not supported.
 - Template expressions up to a maximum of 100,000 characters are supported.